-1 Coopartive or non-cooperative The introduction of a new "old" currency depends to whether a smooth collective action among all member states of the EMU is possible.
-(Small) countries, that unilaterally whish to exit the EMU would face the problem of unofficial Euroization and, hence, the problem for not having the control over money supply.
-Cooperation with the remaining EMU would help to solve this problem, by for instance introducing a "new" Euro simultaneously to the new old national currency (Scott 1998) 2 Sudden or phased A phased exit strategy could look alike the three staged process towards the Euro.
-This take several years but would most likely prevent economic disruption.
-In case of action, a sudden exit strategy had to be the choice and it "would create windfagains" (Brown 2004b: 59).
-3 Reason for leaving: frustration or economic stress hypotheses The motivation for exiting the EMU can differ considerably and can be pinpoint to two hypotheses: the frustration and economic stress hypothesise (Herdegen 1998) The frustration hypotheses justifies the exit of the EMU because of a constant breach of the stability criteria formulated in the stability and growth pact by other member countries.
-In contrary, the economic stress hypothesis describes an exit motive because a country cannot fulfil the stability criteria but is compelled to do so.
-(Eichengreen 2007, Meyer 2009, Herdegen 1998)
+1 1 Coopartive or non-cooperative The introduction of a new "old" currency depends to whether a smooth collective action among all member states of the EMU is possible.
+(Small) countries, that unilaterally which to exit the EMU would face the problem of unofficial Euroization and, hence, the problem for not having the control over money supply.
+Cooperation with the remaining EMU would help to solve this problem, by for instance introducing a "new" Euro simultaneously to the new old national currency (Scott 1998) 2 2 Sudden or phased A phased exit strategy could look alike the three staged process towards the Euro.
+This could take several years but would most likely prevent economic disruption.
+In case of immediate action, a sudden exit strategy had to be the choice and it "would create windfall losses or gains" (Brown 2004b: 59).
+3 The motivation for exiting the EMU can differ considerably and can be pinpoint to two hypotheses: the frustration and economic stress hypothesise (Herdegen 1998) The frustration hypotheses justifies the exit of the EMU because of a constant breach of the stability criteria formulated in the stability and growth pact by other member countries.
+In contrary, the economic stress hypothesis describes an exit motive because a country cannot fulfil the stability criteria but is compelled to do so (Eichengreen 2007, Meyer 2009, Herdegen 1998) stability criteria but is compelled to do so.
+(Eichengreen 2007, Meyer 2009, Herdegen 19

-- 4 "Weak" or "strong" economy

-- The effects of leaving the EMU depend strongly on the economic strength of the county wishing to exit.
-A comparatively weak country is most likely to be expulsed more heavily to negative implications than a comparatively strong country (Boonstra 2010, Scott 1998).

-- 5 Unilateral or complete break-up

-A unilateral or complete break-up has considerably effects on the scope and scale of the expected economic effects on all countries (Scott 1998, Zeddies 2011, Cliffe 2010).
+4 "Weak" or "strong" economy The effects of leaving the EMU depend strongly on the economic strength of the county wishing to exit.
+A comparatively weak country is most likely to be expulsed more heavily to negative implications than a comparatively strong country (Boonstra 2010, Scott 1998). !
+5 Unilateral or complete break-up A unilateral or complete break-up has considerably effects on the scope and scale of the expected economic effects on all countries (Scott 1998, Zeddies 2011, Cliffe 2010).